-Member of the Executive, Nomination and Remuneration Committee (ENRC) and Credit Committee of the Board (CCB)
+Member of the ENRC and the CCB

 Mr. Abraham was appointed as a Board Member in May 2018.
 Mr. Abraham is the Group Chief Executive Officer of Commercial Bank as well as Vice-Chairman of the Board of Directors of Alternatif Bank and a Board Director of the United Arab Bank, UAE.
 He has extensive banking experience across both developed and emerging markets.